 I finally stepped up on the most famous rock in Norway!
 The Kjeragbolten hike was full of beautiful views, steep inclines, and not so many people.
 How did we manage to do the Kjerag hike without the crowds?
-Have a look for some tips below!
+Have a look at some tips below!

-I don’t normally write a lot about very popular places, I prefer off-the-beaten path locations like Senja island or Svalbard.
-However, since Worldering around is also an outdoor travel blog and hiking is a big part of it, I try to include more common sites from time to time, giving you tips on how to go there and avoid the crowds.
+I don’t normally write a lot about very popular places, I prefer off-the-beaten-path locations like Senja Island or Svalbard.
+However, since Worldering Around is also an outdoor travel blog and hiking is a big part of it, I try to include more common sites from time to time, giving you tips on how to go there and avoid crowds.

-Hike to Kjerag is really worth doing and one of the best hikes in Norway.
+The hike to Kjerag is really worth doing and is one of the best hikes in Norway.
 I wouldn’t want anyone to skip it, just because it’s popular (because it’s popular for a reason).
 And on the way from Kjerag, you can also visit another unique rock in Norway – Trollpikken.
 This one is less known and definitely interestingly shaped – check here to see what I mean 😉

-Kjerag is actually a name of the mountain, that stands high up at 1084 meters above the waters of the Lysefjord, Forsand in Ryfylke, Norway.
+Kjerag is actually the name of the mountain, that stands high up at 1084 meters above the waters of the Lysefjord, Forsand in Ryfylke, Norway.
 The mountain is taller than the other ones around it, so it is easily noticeable.
 It has been a tradition to admire Kjerag in Norway from the waters of the Lyfesfjord.
 Thanks to the increasing popularity of the Kjeragbolten, hiking to Kjerag is also getting more and more popular.

 Kjerag is a popular place for base jumpers.
-Unfortunately, many of the jumps end up with an accident or even death.
+Unfortunately, many of the jumps end in an accident or even death.

 Kjeragbolten is a giant boulder wedged between two cliffs, sitting almost 1000 meters above the waters of the Lysefjord in Norway.
 It is located on top of the mountain called Kjerag.
 Every year it is visited by many people, locals and tourists alike.
 It’s not a surprise, as you won’t find a similar rock anywhere else in the world.
 And the views are gorgeous!